benradstone/wandisco-documentation-ldm/docs/configuration.md

 sidebar_label: Configuration
 ---

-Find details here for the configuration properties that you can use when running LiveData Migrator as a system service.
+Find details here for the configuration properties of the LiveData Migrator components.
 Properties are defined in the following files:

-* LiveData Migrator `/etc/wandisco/livedata-migrator/application.properties`
+* LiveData Migrator: `/etc/wandisco/livedata-migrator/application.properties`
-* UI `/etc/wandisco/ui/application-prod.properties`
+* LiveData UI: `/etc/wandisco/ui/application-prod.properties`

 Each configuration property can also be provided to LiveData Migrator as a command-line argument when launched, e.g. `--server.port=19999`.